Zyx8890/synthda/README.md

 Each component of our proposed framework, can be swapped with models of your choice / components of your choice.
 For the augmentation optimization loop, we have used [action recognition net](https://github.com/NVIDIA/tao_tutorials/tree/main/notebooks/tao_launcher_starter_kit/action_recognition_net) from NVIDIA TAO Toolkit.
 We provided each of the components, to be used individually or stringed together/automated yourself for your specific use-case.
 Our purpose is to enable improved synthetic data generation for human actions.

-### See our [Wiki Page](https://github.com/NVIDIA/synthda/wiki) for more customization options, and the full [Set Up instructions](https://github.com/NVIDIA/synthda/wiki/Setting-Up-SynthDa).
+### See our wiki pages for the full [set up instructions](https://github.com/NVIDIA/synthda/wiki/Setting-Up-SynthDa) and [customization options](https://github.com/NVIDIA/synthda/wiki)

 Project By:
 Megani Rajendran, Chek Tien Tan, Aik Beng Ng, Indriyati Atmosukarto, Joey Lim Jun Feng, Triston Chan Sheen, Simon See